 On World Mental Health Day, October 10, 2021, Manah Wellness is bringing together experts to discuss how inequalities in mental healthcare access can be corrected.
 Register for the free event here: http://www.manahwellness.com/wmhd

+The need for humane leadership has become paramount in 2022 due to COVID-19 forced changes.
 The last two years have seen the debunking of numerous myths about the workplace.
 Offices are still not full of staff, but arguably, the work’s still getting done.
 Conference calls are surviving interruptions by children, pets and kitchen noises.

 A diversified Indian MNC has asked its leaders to be tolerant of mistakes and rise to the cause of humanity.
-Others are setting up employee helplines or offering meditation classes, paid leaves, etc. These measures are aimed at assuaging the fears and doubts of employees who are beleaguered by salary cuts, overwork, depression, anxiety, and uncertainty about the future.
+Others are setting up employee helplines or offering meditation classes, paid leaves, etc. These humane leadership measures are aimed at assuaging the fears and doubts of employees who are beleaguered by salary cuts, overwork, depression, anxiety, and uncertainty about the future.

-Here’s how you, too, can usher in a culture of humane leadership at your firm.
+Here’s how you, too, can usher in a culture of humane leadership at your firm:

 See the person behind the colleague: Your colleagues are not just robots or software codes churning out information in return for a monthly salary.
 They are parents, young graduates, or older adults with very different backgrounds, goals and aspirations.
 Understanding how the pandemic has affected their lives, how they’ve been coping with recent changes at the workplace, and what motivates them can help you connect with each individual at a much deeper level.

 Honour your commitments: For most businesses, the disruption caused by the pandemic has resulted in strategies and plans being thrown out of the window.
-However, leaders should try their utmost to honour their prior commitments regarding promotions, job roles, incentives, training, etc. It may not be easy — but that’s what leadership is really about.
+However, leaders should try their utmost to honour their prior commitments regarding promotions, job roles, incentives, training, etc. It may not be easy — but that’s what humane leadership is really about.